-I've been publishing the Desk Calendar annually since 1994.
+I published the first edition of the Desk Calendar in 1993.
 Back then it was called the Astronomy & Space Weekly Calendar, but in 1999 I changed the name to The Year In Space.
 The large-format Wall Calendar made its debut in 2012.

-Starry Messenger Press is a very small business.
-In fact, it's just me.
-Advances in computers, the internet, and the publishing industry have made it possible for me to create a high-quality calendar that is on a par with those published by much larger publishing houses.
-Because I keep the overhead low (and I mean low - I have an office in my basement!), I can afford to continue offering The Year In Space at a very low price compared to similar products.
+Starry Messenger Press is a very small business; in fact, it's just me.
+Advances in computers, the internet, and the publishing industry have made it possible for me to create high-quality calendars that are on a par with those published by much larger publishing firms.
+Because I keep the overhead low (and I do mean low - I have an office in my basement!), I can afford to continue offering The Year In Space at a very low price compared to similar products.

 I'm very fortunate to be able to earn a living by sharing my passion for astronomy and space exploration.
 I hope you enjoy this site and these calendars as much as I enjoy bringing them to you.